muzhawir/indonesian_id/README.md

 # indonesian_id

-An Elixir package for parsing and validating various Indonesian Identification Numbers.
+Package for parsing and validating various Indonesian Identification Numbers.
-It provides utility functions to parse, validate, and extract information from these identification numbers.
+It provides utility functions to parse and validate from these identification numbers.

 ## Installation